Vishwapatil26/AI_based_Smart_Travel_Planner/README.md

 - Interactive UI 🎨 – Designed with an intuitive layout for a smooth and hassle-free experience.

 🛠️ How It Works?
 1️.
-Enter Travel Details – Input your source city, destination, and budget.
+Enter Travel Details – Input your source city, destination, and budget.< br / >
 2️.
-Get Travel Suggestions – AI provides optimized travel options.
+Get Travel Suggestions – AI provides optimized travel options.< br / >
 3️.
 Check Weather Updates – View current weather conditions for both locations.
 4️.
 Customize Your View – Toggle between light and dark themes.